 [Phone number]

-When applying for a job, it can be helpful to get a recommendation or referral from someone who is currently employed at the same company.
-It helps emphasize how your working experience aligns with the position you are applying for and grabs the attention of the hiring manager.
+When applying for a job, it can be helpful to get a recommendation or referral from someone who’s currently employed at the same company.
+It helps emphasize how your working experience aligns with the position you’re applying for and grabs the hiring manager’s attention.
 Use this job email template when mentioning an internal contact in your email introduction.

-I was referred to this company for the position of [job title and job reference number] by my former colleague [name of former colleague], who is currently a [colleague’s present position] at [company name].
-[Name of former colleague] accurately saw this position as a great representation of my potential, as [brief explanation for former colleague’s recommendation].
+I was referred to this company for the position of [job title] by [name of referrer], who is currently a [job title] at [company].
+[Name of referrer] accurately saw this position as a great representation of my potential, saying it [brief explanation of referrer’s recommendation].

-I believe that I am a good fit for [available job position] because of [brief overview of your educational background and work experience].
-To help you better understand my qualifications, I have attached my resume and cover letter to this email.
-I look forward to speaking with you at your most convenient time.
-Please let me know your availability and I would be happy to settle on a schedule that works for you.
+I believe I’m a good fit for this role because of [brief overview of your educational background and work experience].
+To help you better understand my qualifications, I’ve attached my resume and cover letter to this email.
+Please feel free to contact me if you have any questions.

 Sincerely,